AIMS/data-plaform/docs/index.md

 -------------------------
 __AIMS DataPlatform API__ requires an *API Key* for requests to succeed.
 The *API Key* should be added to every `HTTP` request as an `X-Api-Key` header, keys can be obtained from the [key request page](key-request).

-Example of the `X-ApiKey` header using curl:
+Example of the `X-Api-Key` header using curl:

 ```
 curl -H "x-api-key: xxxxx" "https://api.aims.gov.au/data/v1.0/10.25845/5c09bf93f315d/data?site-name=Davies%20Reef&size=10"